How to Install Siege on Ubuntu (26.04, 24.04, 22.04)

 MethodChannelVersionUpdatesBest For

-For most users, the APT method is recommended because it provides automatic security updates and requires minimal maintenance.
-Only compile from source if you specifically need features unavailable in the repository version.
+For most users, the APT method is recommended because it keeps Siege tied to Ubuntu updates and takes less maintenance.
+Compile from source only when you specifically want the upstream release ahead of Ubuntu’s packaged version.

 sudo apt update && sudo apt upgrade